What it is

 "Four maintenance commands installed:

-If these commands aren't recognized, restart your agent (or
+If these commands aren't recognized, restart your agent so it picks

 Most useful at 50+ notes.
 For now /garden shows a clean vault."